 Sharp claws.. ouch!

 Like humans, cats also have a darker side; if you cross their boundaries, you could end up getting scratched or bitten.
-You can avoid this by learning when your cat wants space.

 Like most animals, cats shed their hairs continually.
 This means you will have to vacuum your house more often.
 They will shed even more frequently when they are kept indoors all the time.